 The interview is a chance for you to see the College facilities and have a face to face discussion with a course tutor about why you would like to study your chosen course.

-You may also get the chance to partake in a practical/workshop session.
-In some Learning Areas you may be asked to take a short test so we can assess your numeracy and literacy skills.
+You may also get the chance to partake in a practical/workshop session where applicable.
+In some Learning Areas you may be asked to take a short test which may include a numeracy and literacy test.

-You will also been given Information Advice and Guidance on
+You will also be given Information Advice and Guidance on

 - Next Steps